 In this mode, you set the shutter speed and the aperture for total exposure control.
 The exposure level of the shutter speed and aperture you set is indicated on the exposure level scale.
 You can check whether the exposure will be suitable or not.

-Turn the Command Dial to < M>.
+Turn the Command Dial to <M>.

-- Select the desired shutter speed with the < < > >. - Turn the < > until the desired shutter speed is displayed.
+Select the desired shutter speed with the < < >>.

-Turn the < > until the desired aperture is displayed.
+Turn the < > until the desired shutter speed is displayed.